-Just because it is flagged as potential spam does not mean it is spam.
-If it is flagged with “*****SPAM*****” in the Subject line, you may still want to make sure it is not a legitimate message before deleting it.
+Because it is flagged as potential spam does not mean it is spam.
+If it is flagged with “*****SPAM*****” in the subject line, you may still want to make sure it is not a legitimate message before deleting it.

 To determine if it is a legitimate message, look at the sender’s address and the subject text.
 If you use a preview or reading pane, you may be able to view part of the message without opening it.
 If you cannot tell from that, you may need to open the message.

 Messages can also be filtered based on flagging using features built in to many email client programs.
 For more information, see the message filtering documentation.